 When it is time to pay off your federal student loans, you’ll have quite a few options when it comes to student loan repayment plans.
-How do you know which one is the right choice for you?
+How do you know which one best student loan repayment plan for you?

 Are You Eligible for Loan Forgiveness?

 It may be possible that you won’t have to pay back all of your federal student loans.
 If you’re a government or nonprofit employee, you may qualify for Public Service Loan Forgiveness.
 Other loan forgiveness programs exist for teachers, nurses, lawyers, doctors, and those in the military.
 Some states even have state programs, so it’s important to check with your individual area for options, even if you not in one of those five careers.

 Loan forgiveness may also be granted for special circumstances, such as in the event of a disability or bankruptcy.

 Does The Standard Plan Work For You?

 If you’re not eligible for loan forgiveness, it’s time to think if the standard loan repayment plan is right for you.
 If you can afford it, it will be the best way to go.
 You make the same payment every month for 10 years.
 Following the standard plan can help you pay off your loans quickly without accruing too much interest.

 However, if the rate of the standard plan is out of your reach at the moment, you should be thinking about other solutions.

 There are two alternative student loan repayment plans you may want to consider if you can’t currently afford the standard plan.